It’s quite reasonable to want to know your guinea pigs’ lifespan.

 However, we can’t fully conclude they are the same as the guinea pigs we keep as pets.

-When in their natural environment, Guinea pigs’ lifespan can last up to “4 years”, while some don’t even live that long.
+Guinea pigs’ lifespan can last up to “4 years” in their natural environment, while some don’t even live that long.

-Living in the wild plays a vital role in how long they can live, considering the risks and dangers they are surrounded by.
+Living in the wild is vital regarding how long they can live, considering the risks and dangers they are surrounded by.

 With their small sizes, guinea pigs are easy prey for other animals.

-Predators like wolves, snakes, hawks, owls, and coyotes prey on them easily, cutting the guinea pigs’ lifespan short; and that’s just naming a few.
+Predators like wolves, snakes, hawks, owls, and coyotes prey on them easily, cutting the guinea pigs’ lifespan short, and that’s just a few.

-Unfortunately, the wild isn’t the only place they have to live their lives in fear.
+Unfortunately, the wild isn’t the only place they have to live in fear.

-Domestic cats and humans also find them easy to prey on when they are exposed to human settlements.
+Domestic cats and humans also find them easy to prey on when exposed to human settlements.

-When we include scarcity of food with the above-mentioned factors, you’d see that guinea pigs in the wild don’t fare better than guinea pigs kept as pets.
+When we include food scarcity with the abovementioned factors, you’d see that guinea pigs in the wild don’t fare better than guinea pigs kept as pets.

-It is no surprise to find pet guinea pigs caged or kept in a confined space.
+Finding pet guinea pigs caged or kept in a confined space is no surprise.

-One thing is sure, they usually live longer than guinea pigs exposed in the wild and may live between 4 to 8 years, depending on several factors that would further be discussed in this article.
+One thing is sure: they usually live longer than guinea pigs exposed in the wild and may live between 4 to 8 years, depending on several factors further discussed in this article.

 If their living condition favors them very well, some guinea pigs’ lifespan can last longer than some dogs.

-Guinness World Record has the oldest guinea pig, “Snowball,” living up to 14 years and ten months plus.
+Guinness World Record has the oldest guinea pig, “Snowball,” living up to 14 years and 10 months.

-Determining the precise developmental age of a guinea pig would be impossible, considering they have a shorter lifespan than other pets as well as humans.
+Determining the precise developmental age of a guinea pig would be impossible, considering they have a shorter lifespan than other pets and humans.

 Mind you, we aren’t talking about chronological age here.